 Department and Faculty

 Mayo Clinic's Department of Laboratory Medicine and Pathology is one of the largest clinical laboratories in the world.
-It is composed of 1,600 individuals working in 40 specialty laboratories performing more than 13 million tests a year.
+It is composed of more than 3,200 individuals working in 40 specialty laboratories performing more than 20 million tests a year.

 A highly skilled team of medical professionals including physicians, scientists, medical technologists, medical technicians, lab assistants, biologists, chemists, microbiologists, geneticists and other specialists work collaboratively.
 The department receives specimens for testing from Mayo Clinic and Mayo Clinic Health System and is a reference laboratory for other clinics and hospitals, both nationally and internationally.